 A little about this soup.
 It's the perfect combination of 2 comfort foods, soup and spaghetti.
 It makes a lot of leftovers if you have children who eat like birds, which makes for a perfect mommy/daddy lunch!

 Don't forget a side salad to add some veggies to this heavier carb dish, because you also can't forget the garlic bread!
 If you make your own meatballs, I LOVE this recipe.
 It's my go-to every time.
-I made the meatballs while the soup was cooking, and then threw them in at the end!
-It also has veggies in the meatballs, tomato veggie soup, and if you include a side salad, you are on track!
-It's the perfect Sunday dinner meal or when you are having guests over.
+I will make the meatballs while the soup is cooking, and then throw them in at the end!
+It also has veggies in the meatballs, and if you include a side salad you are on track!
+It's the perfect Sunday dinnel or when you are having guests over.
 This is a really long paragraph, so hopefully you get my point :).

 If you made it this far, go ahead and eat some chocolate.
-You deserve you unique one of a kind son of a gun!
+You deserve it!
+You unique one of a kind son of a gun!
 Bonjour! xo

 I ordered a bathing suit online last week, so...
 Lightened up Primavera Pasta it is!

 If you've never had pasta primavera, it's basically a pasta dish with cooked, yet crisp, veggies and a nice creamy sauce.
 Cream as in heavy cream.